How we do it:

 The Jamii Team

-Behind every event, exhibit, workshops, there is a team of skilled, dedicated, talented visionaries and producers, who believe that Jamii’s impact on the Esplanade community and beyond is worth all the energy, time and efforts we are pouring into our organization - all year-long.
+Behind every event, exhibit, workshops, there is a team of skilled, dedicated, talented visionaries and producers, who believe that Jamii’s impact on the Esplanade community and beyond is worth all the energy, time and efforts we are pouring into our organization.
+We are grateful for how much people have contributed to making what Jamii is today.

 One fantastic partner

-In 2020, Jamii and Canadian Stage, both based in the The Esplanade & St Lawrence neighbourhoods, made a powerful commitment to one another and to the local community.
+In 2020, Jamii and Canadian Stage made a powerful commitment to one another and to the local community.
 They joined forces with the intention of growing capacity and leveraging resources, which is meant to increase the quality of the collective arts experience, forThe Esplanade community.

 While we come up with ideas of projects, workshops and events we could produce, really, it is the artists we are collaborating with who are creating Jamii's identity and artistic success.

-It is their music, their dance, their photos their films, their skills, their talents and their leadeship that give us make what Jamii is and does.
+It is their music, their dance, their photos their films, their skills, their talents and their leadership that give us make what Jamii is and does.